EMQ2/technical-test/README.md

-# Full-Stack Developer Coding Challenge
+# Welcome to the Full-Stack Developer Coding Challenge!

-Welcome to the Full-Stack Developer Coding Challenge!
+Thank you for participating in the Full-Stack Developer Coding Challenge!
 This repository contains a sample application that you'll be working with to demonstrate your full-stack development skills.

 ## Project Overview

-The application consists of:
+The application consists of the following components:
 - Backend: Java Spring Boot application (Dockerized)
 - Frontend: React Native application with Storybook components
 - Basic UI and APIs are already implemented